 If necessary, gratitude must be expressed towards all people or institutions which have made any financial or technical contributions to data generation and collection.

-The sources of financial support must be defined in the manuscript after Acknowledgements section.
+The sources of financial support must be defined in the manuscript after Conflict of interest.
+If there is no financial support, please express Not Applicable.

 References should be numbered upon their order of citation in the text, with the number in parenthesis before the final period.
 All citations should be typed in numerical order at the end of the manuscript, which, in turn, is based on the Vancouver style developed by the International Committee of Medical Journal Editors in 1978.
 Maximum 30 percent of references can be refered from persian issues.
 Persian references must be translated to English and marked as [In Persian] at the end.
 Abbreviate names of journals should be italicized.